-Managing Millenial Retail Employees: Are You Managing Yours?
+Managing Millennial Retail Employees: Are You Managing Yours?

 I was in a store as retail consultant, teaching how to do a display with a manager.
 We were creating a simple four-tier display using navy and yellow as the primary colors.
 (A great example of how to display correctly is at left from ZOZOs in the Minneapolis airport concourse.)

-I explained the basics of great visual merchandising: why height captures our interest, the power of a couple colors, the need to make it a logical display and one item that is different.
+I explained the basics of great visual merchandising to the retail employees: why height captures our interest, the power of a couple colors, the need to make it a logical display and one item that is different.
 The manager “got it” and created a couple too.

 The next day I came in and everything had been taken apart and reassembled.
 There were the four cherry tumblers next to a plaque about cats.
 The solid blue mugs had all been combined with all the blue mugs from navy to periwinkle to baby blue.
 The risers were gone and everything was on one level.

 The manager was gone and I asked the assistant what happened.
 “Oh we moved things around, we always like to change it.”

 “Yes,” I said, “I can see that.
 Did she tell you why she did it that way?”

 I was boiling as I’m sure you would too if you had spent time to create a killer window, a display, a marketing piece and it had been trashed.